umijs/tnf/README.md

 - Tailwind CSS support built-in.
 - [Framework unified plugin system](./docs/plugin.md) which is compatible with umi and other frameworks.
 - [ ] Security built-in.
 Including doctor rules which is used in Ant Group.
+- Support SSR.
-- [ ] Support SSR, API routes and server functions.
+- [ ] Support API routes and server functions.
 - [ ] AI based generator and other features.
 - [ ] Rust based for heavy computation tasks.
 - [ ] Easy to integrate with popular libraries.